 A chatbot needs data for two main reasons: to know what people are saying to it, and to know what to say back.

 An effective chatbot requires a massive amount of training data in order to quickly resolve user requests without human intervention.
-However, the main obstacle to the development of chatbot is obtaining realistic and task-oriented dialog data to train these machine learning-based systems.
+However, the main obstacle to the development of a chatbot is obtaining realistic and task-oriented dialog data to train these machine learning-based systems.
 Chatbots are only as good as the training they are given.

 We have drawn up the final list of the best conversational data sets to form a chatbot, broken down into question-answer data, customer support data, dialog data, and multilingual data.